frankkuselaurecon/F1-pole-predictor/README.md

 ## Project Directory
 To get started, read the files in the following order:
 1. Workflow - general overview
-2. Tech Stack - more detailed list of technologies required
+2. Tech Stack - a more detailed list of technologies required
 3. Resources - useful notes and links for the development of the app
+4. Tasks - to-do list